Star Wars: Phasma: Publication

 The novel was announced at the Star Wars Celebration in April 2017, among several works related to The Force Awakens sequel film The Last Jedi.
 A comic book miniseries called Star Wars: Captain Phasma, exploring Phasma's adventures between the films, was announced at the same time.

 The novel was published by Del Rey Books on September 1, 2017.

+Reception

+Den of Geek wrote: "While it didn’t tell the story from Phasma’s point of view as much as I liked, this was definitely a solid Star Wars story."
+The Verge called it "an engrossing read".
+Dork Side of the Force concluded: "The novel is a must read prior to seeing The Last Jedi and will leave you on the edge of your seat the entire time."